nihaox1/grunt-varJs/README.md

 the variant you want to insert into js file it should be a json the value is true means replace to a md5 value

+###keyName
+the variant name you want to use in js files